 The plan offers an ambitious list of projects to accomplish over the 2013 – 2023 planning period.
 Key initiatives include:

 The schedule of relocations will depend on available funding, and will follow established sequence and priorities.
 The pace of development on UB’s Downtown and North Campuses will also depend on public/private partnerships and marketable density.

 The implementation strategy for the UB campus master plan is guided by the overall vision for its three campuses.
 Some key elements of the academic realignment plan are already in motion and will allow the backfill of buildings to be vacated on the North Campus.
 Other moves will depend upon the construction of new medical school facilities on the Downtown Campus and the demolition of several buildings on UB’s South Campus.

-2025 - Nursing and Public Health to Downtown Campus.
+2025 – Planned relocations of Schools of Nursing and Public Health to Downtown Campus.

 Beyond – Planned relocation of School of Dental Medicine to Downtown Campus.